layoaster/dev-notes/Python Coding Standars.md

     represented by big_table.
 Silly things may happen if other_silly_variable is not None.

-    Args:
-        big_table: An open Bigtable Table instance.
+    :param big_table: An open Bigtable Table instance.
-        keys: A sequence of strings representing the key of each table row to fetch.
+    :param keys: A sequence of strings representing the key of each table row to fetch.
-        other_silly_variable: Another optional variable, that has a much longer name than the other args, and which does nothing.
+    :param other_silly_variable: Another optional variable, that has a much longer name than the other args, and which does nothing.

     Returns: